jm1021/student/navigation/about.md

 - 🏫 Born and raised in San Diego, CA
 - 🏫 Completed Elementary and middle school at Design39, 2014-25
-- 🇮🇳 Son of immigrants from india
+- 🇮🇳 Son of immigrants from India
 - 🎾 Got introduced to tennis at the age of 5 - avid tennis fan and player
 - 💼 1x CyberPatriot National Finalist (My team placed 2nd out of 700+ teams) in 2025
 - 🎓 Placed Top 5% nationally in AMC 8 2024